zeux/meshoptimizer/gltf/README.md

 By default gltfpack outputs regular `.glb`/`.gltf` files that have been optimized for GPU consumption using various cache optimizers and quantization.
 These files can be loaded by GLTF loaders that support `KHR_mesh_quantization` extension such as [three.js](https://threejs.org/) (r111+) and [Babylon.js](https://www.babylonjs.com/) (4.1+).

 When using `-c` option, gltfpack outputs compressed `.glb`/`.gltf` files that use meshoptimizer codecs to reduce the download size further.
-Loading these files requires extending GLTF loaders with support for `EXT_meshopt_compression` extension; plugins for three.js r118 ([js/THREE.EXT_meshopt_compression.js](https://github.com/zeux/meshoptimizer/blob/master/js/THREE.EXT_meshopt_compression.js)) and Babylon.js ([js/babylon.EXT_meshopt_compression.js](https://github.com/zeux/meshoptimizer/blob/master/js/babylon.EXT_meshopt_compression.js)) are provided.
+Loading these files requires extending GLTF loaders with support for `EXT_meshopt_compression` extension; three.js supports it in r122+ (requires calling `GLTFLoader.setMeshoptDecoder`), Babylon.js supports it in 5.0+ without further setup.
+Plugins for older versions of [three.js](https://github.com/zeux/meshoptimizer/blob/master/js/THREE.EXT_meshopt_compression.js) and [Babylon.js](https://github.com/zeux/meshoptimizer/blob/master/js/babylon.EXT_meshopt_compression.js) are provided as well.

 For better compression, you can use `-cc` option which applies additional compression; additionally make sure that your content delivery method is configured to use deflate (gzip) - meshoptimizer codecs are designed to produce output that can be compressed further with general purpose compressors.